NaviServer Programmable Web Server

 set t [ns_json parse -output triples $JSON]

-Retrieve the BillEmail object of the first invoice (default output is JSON):
+2) Retrieve the BillEmail object of the first invoice (the default output format is JSON):

 ns_json triples getvalue -pointer /QueryResponse/Invoice/0/BillEmail $t